canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 * Showing the number of `esm-infra` or `esm-apps` packages that can be upgraded on the machine.

-`update-notifier` always was responsible to add information about potential `update-notifier` has always added information about potential updates to MOTD to raise user awareness.
+`update-notifier` has always added information about potential updates to MOTD to raise user awareness.
 With the advent of Ubuntu Pro they are just more differentiated.